 Do you keep your own money?
 If not, who does?
 Do your parents/siblings/relatives know where you are?
-If not, why not? by your parents/samingy/relatives who where you are?
-If not, why not when was the last time you saw your family?
+If not, why not?
+When was the last time you saw, your family?
 Are you physically or sexually abused?
-Are you or your family threatened?
+Are you or your family threat-ened?
 What is the nature of the threats?